rafailmdzdv/hangugeoreul-gongbuhaeyo-frontend/README.md

 ## Motivation

-### I want to develop this helper to help to my girlfriend to learn Korean language with me.
+### I want to develop this helper to help to my bride to learn Korean language with me.
 I learn it more easier that she and I want to invest to her studying.

 [저버](https://github.com/rafailmdzdv/hangugeoreul-gongbuhaeyo)